Skip to main content

 • Standard commercial zone (offices, corridors, support, general assisted living): conventional Grade 1 commercial hardware.

-Mixing these up is the core error: anti-ligature hardware is expensive and unnecessary in offices, and standard levers are dangerous in a behavioral patient room.
+Mixing these up is the core error.
+Anti-ligature hardware is expensive and unnecessary in offices, while standard levers are dangerous in a behavioral patient room.
+The general healthcare baseline is in commercial door hardware for healthcare facilities and hospitals, and this article covers the senior-living and behavioral specialization on top of it.

 Anti-ligature hardware: what makes hardware ligature-resistant

 Ligature-resistant hardware removes the protrusions a cord or fabric could be tied to.
-Defining features:
+The defining features are consistent across the product family:

-• Sloped or closed levers and pulls with no gap between the lever and the door face; a cord slides off rather than catching.
+• Sloped or closed levers and pulls with no gap between the lever and the door face, so a cord slides off rather than catching.

 • Continuous (piano) hinges or sloped hinge caps instead of butt-hinge knuckles that create attachment points.